 My name is Robyn Hamlyn.

-It wasn’t until June of 2011, when I was in grade 7, when my teacher showed our class the intense documentary Blue Gold: World Water Wars, that I realized that something had to be done.
-It showed people in countries all over the world that struggle to have little, if any, fresh water, each day – and that one day, that could be all of us.
+At 12 years of age my grade 7 teacher showed our class the documentary Blue Gold: World Water Wars.
+As I watched this video I saw how people in countries all over the world struggle to have little, if any, fresh water, each day – and that one day, that could be all of us.

 I went home and told my mother that we had to do something about this and we had to do something now.
 My mother told me that if I wanted to do something, I could write to our mayor and tell him my concerns.
 I did.
 We then went on vacation and when we returned, to our surprise, there was a message on our answering machine from the mayor’s secretary saying that Mayor Gerretsen would love to meet with me.
 I was so excited!
 After the excitement wore off, I got to work on what I would talk about in our meeting.
 I had one shot at talking to him and I wanted to make it count.
 I didn’t want him to tell me that I shouldn’t worry, that Kingston’s water was fine and then have him send me on my way with a few tips on how to conserve water.